Cozy Peach Kitchen

 What do you serve with this?

 Top with a dollop of Greek yogurt, salsa, and shredded cheddar cheese.
-It is also delicious tossed with tortilla chips and lettuce in a taco salad and as a burrito or taco filling.
+It is also delicious tossed with tortilla chips and lettuce in a taco salad and as a vegetarian burrito or taco filling.

 Can I use dried beans?